 Risks of Hiring Contractors Over Employees

-For many businesses who are expanding overseas, it may seem sensible to start off with local independents in the interest of saving money on taxes, benefits and the cost of establishing a legal entity.
+For many businesses expanding overseas, it may seem sensible to start with local independents in the interest of saving money on taxes, benefits and the cost of establishing a legal entity.
 However, working with foreign independent contractors has multiple inherent risks.

-- Compliance risks.
 Working in foreign nations can present pitfalls that you didn’t see coming.
-When you employ foreign workers, you need to be certain that you are fully compliant with national and local laws and regulations regarding taxes and employment guidelines.
+When you employ foreign workers, you must be certain that you fully comply with national and local laws and regulations regarding taxes and employment guidelines.
 Failure to meet compliance requirements can put you in a legal bind that can be costly and time-consuming.

-- Financial risks.
-Employing foreign independent contractors gives you minimal control over their behavior or activities, and how they represent your brand.
-They may even work for your competitors, and promote whichever products bring the highest commission, losing you money in the long run.
+Employing foreign independent contractors gives you minimal control over their behavior or activities and how they represent your brand.
+They may even work for your competitors and promote whichever products bring the highest commission, losing you money in the long run.

-- Business risks.
 Contractors are temporary employees with limited loyalty to any single entity except their own.
-High performers can be easily poached by your competition, and low performers can harm your brand’s image.
-High turnover can result in loss of leads and customers, and have a destabilizing effect on workforce morale.
+Your competition can easily poach high performers, and low performers can harm your brand’s image.
+High turnover can result in loss of leads and customers and have a destabilizing effect on workforce morale.

 ✅ – Benefits and ❌ – Risks* :